 • Eastern White Pine markets have remained solid and relatively stable for 2+ years.

-- Hardwood lumber prices have been much more problematic.
-Recent trade issues and the imposition of tariffs have impacted hardwood markets.
+• Hardwood markets continue to struggle, partly impacted by the trade wars with China (the largest export market for US hardwood lumber), and partly due to softening demand, especially in Red Oak and less so for Maple.
 Current tariff levels in China on US hardwood are at 10%, and thus have not had much impact on overall prices.
 The scheduled jump to 25% on January 1st 2019, has been put on hold while the two countries negotiate.
-The reaction is that buyers in China have been building inventories ahead of the tariff increase.
-With China being the largest export market for US hardwood many are concerned as to the impact on markets in 2019.
+The reaction is that buyers in China have been building inventories ahead of the anticipated tariff increase.
+With China being the largest export market for US hardwood many are concerned as to the impact on markets in 2020.

 Pulp and Paper

 - Improving paper markets, especially containerboard and tissue, along with strong pulp markets have supported capital projects being undertaken at various Northeast pulp and paper mills.

 - Verso, Sappi, and Nine Dragons have all invested in projects to retool and expand capacity.
 Nine Dragons, in addition to its recent purchase of the Rumford, Maine pulp and paper mill, acquired the former Georgia-Pacific mill in Old Town, Maine, and has invested heavily in the pulping side of the mill.